paweljarosz/defarc/README.md

 	defarc.select_element_by_title("proper-element-title") -- will select and save inside DefArc module an element data for given title
 ```

-### .select_element(element)
+### select_element(element)
 Selects and saves a table with element data inside DefArc module.
 One need to provide a proper element title or element id or element Lua table, otherwise it will save nil.

 * **PARAMETER:** `element` (string) - an id or title of an element from Arcweave JSON or Lua table with element data (element_table)